ilikescience/mhs11/src/assets/writing/album-art.md

 The first cover Miles created was for vibraphone player Milt Jackson; it picked up from the established art style, with Wolff’s photos and a single bright hue.
 But the type was even more exaggerated, and the photo took up more than half the cover.
 White dots overlayed on Jackson’s mallets were the perfect abstraction of the staccato tones of the vibraphone.
 It’s a great cover, but it was just a hint of what was to come.

-{% image "/images/albumart-14.jpg" "" "Reid Miles' cover for Milt Jackson" "via <a href='https://arielsalminen.com/2015/the-iconic-work-of-reid-miles/' target='_blank' rel='noopener'>Ariel Salminen</a>" %}
+{% image "/images/albumart-14.jpg" "An album cover with modern typography and an image with graphics overlaid" "Reid Miles' cover for Milt Jackson" "via <a href='https://arielsalminen.com/2015/the-iconic-work-of-reid-miles/' target='_blank' rel='noopener'>Ariel Salminen</a>" %}

 A common theme of Miles’ covers was the emphasis on Wolff’s photography.
 We’re familiar with these iconic images today, but at the time they were revolutionary; before, black musicians like Louis Armstrong and Ella Fitzgerald were portrayed in tuxedos and evening gowns, posed smiling genially or laughing, rendered so as to not offend the largely white listening audience.
 Wolff’s portraits were candid, realistic, showing black musicians at work.